pluralsight/guides/in-review/node-js/getting-started-with-nodejs/article.md

 });
 ```

-Here, server is listen localhost on posrt number 3000 and print the massage "Server running at http://127.0.0.1:3000/" in command prompt.
+Here, the server listens to localhost on port 3000 and prints "Server running at http://127.0.0.1:3000/" in command prompt.

 Now Run server.js file un node using command